What is internal linking and why is it needed?

 Online store layout: categories, subcategories, filters, and cards

 In e-commerce, the main risk is to dilute the weight across thousands of URLs (especially due to filters).
-Therefore interlinkingThe website design should support hierarchy: categories as hubs, subcategories as clusters, cards as end pages, and filters—only those that are actually needed in search.
+Therefore interlinkingThe website's design should support hierarchy: categories as hubs, subcategories as clusters, cards as end pages, and filters—only those that are actually needed for search.
+For a more in-depth discussion, see SEO for an online store, and it is better to plan individual landings through SEO for online store categories.

 Level Where do we put links?
 For what